-Making your own pasta sauce allows you to cram more vegetables into a fuss free family meal and is as easy as roasting a variety of vegetables with garlic and herbs and blitzing with a dash of olive oil.
-You tomatoes with any seasonal vegetables to create a variety of sauces.
+Making your own pasta sauce allows you to cram more vegetables into a fuss free family meal and is as easy as roasting a variety of vegetables with garlic and herbs and blitzing together with a dash of olive oil.
+Use tomatoes as a base with any seasonal vegetables to create a variety of sauces.
 Make homemade pasta sauces in bulk and freeze in portions for added convenience and time saving.
 Defrost frozen pasta sauce in the fridge the night before use to save time defrosting it before cooking.

 Further additions to the recipe below include chickpeas, mushrooms, balsamic vinegar, fresh basil, plain yoghurt and lentils.

 See the recipe below to make your own tomato based pasta sauce.
 You can use a variety of tomatoes and a mixture of home grown and store bought tomatoes is a great way to save money.
 You can personalize and vary this recipe with your favourite herbs and spices.